socialdrones/designreview/prospectuses/204_Szafir_Intent.md

 - Study 1, *Response Time*: Anticipation significantly lowered composite scores for several primitives; however, as these negative effects were not reflected in the accuracy measure, this is believed to be due to slower response times caused by the increased trajectory lengths from adding anticipatory motions.
 - Study 2: Participants correctly perceived the drone's use of arcing, easing, and anticipation.
 - Study 2: Participants significantly preferred the flight paths that used the manipulations.

-// FIXME
+- Study 2: Participants found the manipulated flight paths to be more natural, smooth, elegant, graceful, and intuitive.
+- Study 2: Participants felt that the drone using manipulated flight paths is more safe and in control.

 ### 5) How do the results inform design?

 - Smooth velocities may be particularly important when closely interacting with users, for intuitive comprehension of drone intent.
-- Arcing may effectively signal that an AFF will not approach or collide with a user in a manner similar to hallway encounters with ground robots
+- Arcing may effectively signal that an AFF will not approach or collide with a user or other objects, hance inspiring a perception of safety and stability / being in control.

-// FIXME
+- Intentful design of flight motions is effective in inspiring positive user sentiment towards using and being with a drone.